 There is no cure for Krabbe disease.
 Results of a very small clinical trial of children with infantile Krabbe disease found that children who received umbilical cord blood stem cells from unrelated donors prior to symptom onset developed with little neurological impairment.
 Bone marrow transplantation may help some people.
 Generally, treatment for the disorder is symptomatic and supportive.
 Physical therapy may help maintain or increase muscle tone and circulation.

-Infantile Krabbe disease is generally fatal before age 2.
-Prognosis may be significantly better for children who receive umbilical cord blood stem cells prior to disease onset or early bone marrow transplantation.
-Persons with juvenile- or adult-onset cases of Krabbe disease generally have a milder course of the disease and live significantly longer.
+Krabbe disease in infants is generally fatal before age 2.
+Individuals with a later onset form of the disease generally have a milder course of the disease and live significantly longer.

 United Leukodystrophy Foundation

 224 North 2nd Street, Suite 2

 DeKalb, IL 60115